What environmental accreditation schemes are available?

 How much does environmental accreditation cost?

 Costs vary depending on the scheme, organisational complexity and level of preparation required.
+Entry level can start from as little as £499 per year.
 Investment typically includes internal staff time, data collection, potential consultancy support and certification audit fees.
 Accreditation should be viewed as a medium- to long-term investment in risk management and competitive positioning.

 Do I need environmental accreditation to win contracts?